 Endometriosis is not like other period problems.
 It’s not a hormonal condition like PMS and PCOS.
-It’s affected by hormones, yes, but fundamentally endometriosis is an inflammatory disease and possibly a microbial disease.
+It’s affected by hormones, yes, but fundamentally endometriosis is a disease of immune dysfunction.

-Conventional treatment has not yet caught up with the new research into endometriosis and immune dysfunction.
-Hormonal suppression remains the primary treatment, which is unfortunate because it has many side effects and does not work all that well.
+The medical consensus has not yet caught up with the new research into endometriosis and immune dysfunction so hormonal suppression remains the primary treatment.

 There is a better way.

 What is endometriosis?

-Endometriosis is best defined as an inflammatory disease in which bits of tissue that is similar to uterine lining grows throughout the pelvis on structures such as ovaries.
+Endometriosis is best defined as an inflammatory disease in which bits of tissue that are similar to uterine lining grows throughout the pelvis on structures such as ovaries.
 It causes pain (sometimes severe), scarring, and infertility.

 Risk factors include genetics and exposure to toxins such as pesticides and dioxins.
 The microbiome (good bacteria) also plays a role.
-For example, women with endometriosis have a high level of gram-negative bacteria and the bacterial toxin LPS (lipopolysaccharide) in their pelvis, which has been shown to actively promote endometriosis and is now viewed by some researchers as a possible cause of endometriosis.
-Read Endometriosis?
-Treat the immune system.
+For example, women with endometriosis have a high level of gram-negative bacteria and the bacterial toxin LPS (lipopolysaccharide) in their pelvis, which can actively promote endometriosis and may be an initiating cause of endometriosis.
+See Endometriosis is a disease of immune dysfunction.

 Endometriosis is common and often starts young (although it can take ten years to diagnose).
 One study found that two-thirds of teens reporting chronic pelvic pain will eventually go on to be diagnosed with endometriosis.
 Read Is it normal period pain or endometriosis?

 Hormonal suppression with birth control (or stronger drugs such as Lupron) works by shutting down ovulation and inducing estrogen deficiency.
 Estrogen deficiency slows the growth of the lesions, but it does not cure the disease.
 It has many side effects including depression and bone loss.

 Mirena intrauterine device (IUD) works locally to suppress the uterine lining and endometriosis lesions.
 It is preferable to other methods of hormonal birth control because it does not shut down ovulation or cause estrogen deficiency.